JRoy/discord-themer/README.md

 > title - The title you want the guild to have for the target theme (The name of the server).

 > icon - The file name of the png file you'd like as your server icon.
+(Do not include the .png)

 > nickname - The nickname of the bot.

+> parser - The version of the parser the theme should use.
+This should be set to 1 as there is only one parser version for now.

 While it is completely optional, you can choose to theme roles using the following format: